 Map of Missile Strikes on Ukraine

-Explosions and air strikes were reported Monday morning and afternoon all across Ukraine, including in the capital Kiev and multiple cities in the country's...
-10.10.2022, Sputnik International
+Explosions and air strikes were reported all across Ukraine earlier this week, including in the capital Kiev and multiple cities in the country's west.
+11.10.2022, Sputnik International

 russia's special operation in ukraine